 Some organisations take a more structured approach to hybrid work, where employees choose one or two days a week for remote work.
 Alternatively, a workforce may be split between remote workers and on-site workers.
 The beauty of creating your own hybrid working model is that it offers so many different combinations, with complete flexibility to chop and change depending on your employees and business goals.
 Not to mention the wide range of benefits of hybrid working too.

 There are a few differences between hybrid working models and remote-first working.
-The biggest is that a remote-first workforce is exclusively remote with no onsite capacity.
-Some organizations are even going as far as getting rid of their offices entirely as part of this strategy, leaving employees to work from home or in co-working spaces all of the time.
+The biggest is that a remote-first workforce is exclusively remote with no (or very little) onsite capacity.
+Some organizations are even going as far as getting rid of their offices entirely as part of this strategy, with employees working from home or in co-working spaces full-time.

 Hybrid work leaves the choice (in part) in the hands of employees, making both options easily available.
 Organizations that embrace hybrid work have both physical workplaces and the infrastructure for employees to work effectively and productively from anywhere.
 Sometimes at the drop of a hat!